Bamberg

 30. August 2025

 We mainly use the library for the selection of children's books and games for our kids.
-PS: Regarding audiobooks, it would be nice to have competitors like Tigerbox in addition to Tonnies (cheaper and space-saving).
+PS: Regarding audiobooks, it would be nice to have competitors like Tigerbox products available alongside Tonnies (cheaper and space-saving).

 Alicia Finocchi